vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-management.md

 # Tanzu Package Management

-This document covers the management of packages from the server-side and client-side perspective in Tanzu Community Edition (TCE).
+This document covers the management of packages from the server-side and client-side perspective in Tanzu Community Edition.
 This is a working design doc that will evolve over time as our package management is implemented and enhanced.

 ## Server Side